 OBJ N3.2 The County shall continue to provide park facilities that meet the recreation needs of the residents in the surrounding neighborhoods.
 POLICIES N3.2.1 The County shall continue to work with citizens regarding the location, timing, and design of new park facilities.
 N3.2.2 The County shall seek to build additional bicycle and pedestrian trails to connect neighborhoods to each other and to other parks, such as the West Orange Trail and the Little Econ Greenway.
 N3.2.3 The County shall coordinate bicycle path planning with the development of roads, consistent with Policy T3.6.5.
 N3.2.4 The County shall investigate whether vacant, reserved school sites can be used for public recreation.

-N3.2.5 The County shall investigate opportunities to include more recreational and social activities for youth and families in park facilities and programs.
+activities for youth and families in park facilities and programs.